 We source various recycled materials such as inlay soles, textiles, metals, plastics, packaging and rubber.
 The companies we work with that make injected plastic plates for football boots are now recycling 99% of that waste back into production.
 And they have also been able to increase the percentage of rubber and EVA that can be reground and reused in shoes.

-We are using recycled PES in more and more of our apparel and footwear.
-For example, recycled PES was the main material in the uniforms of the 70,000 volunteers that helped at the London 2012 Olympic Games.
+Throughout the last years, we were using recycled polyester in more and more of our apparel and footwear, for example as main material in the uniforms of the 70,000 volunteers that helped at the London 2012 Olympic Games.
 In 2014, our Anthem jacket collection was made with recycled polyester.
 Versatile and well suited as warm-up jackets for a range of sports, Anthem jackets are used by athletes in American football, football (Real Madrid, Bayern Munich and the German national team warm up in Anthem jackets for example), handball, rugby, running and training.
 In total, in 2014 we used roughly 11 million yards of recycled polyester which is equivalent to 7 million adidas t-shirts.

 Standard nylon is made from petroleum.
 Recycled nylon is made from post-industrial and post-consumer waste, including discarded industrial fishing nets that are sometimes left in the ocean.